Trishan0/fixly-marketplace/README.md

 cp .env.example .env
 ```

-Edit `backend/.env` and set a real PostgreSQL connection string.
+Edit `backend/.env` and set a real PostgreSQL connection string, and your Gemini API Key.

 Example: